 MORE INFORMATION ABOUT THIS JAMÓN

-In order for a jamón to be considered bellota ibérico, it must exceed 50% purity and must have been fattened in the last stage freely in the montanera.
+In order for a jamón to be considered 100% ibérico, it must have 100% Iberian race purity which means its parents must have also been 100% Iberian and must have been fattened in the last stage freely in the montanera.

 There is a very special pig race on the Iberian Peninsula, the Iberian pig.
 It has a number of characteristics that make it different from all other pigs, but there's one essential characteristic: it infiltrates fat into its muscles.
 That is what creates those white veins in a jamón ibérico which make it a unique product.

 The degree of purity of a pig's race obviously depends on the purity of its parents.
 Thus, any pig that exceeds 50% purity can be considered an Iberian pig.
 The mother must be 100% pure.